1. Key Characteristics of LaPerm Cats

 - Weight: 5–8 pounds

-As the name suggests, this breed looks like a kitty with a perm — remember those?
+As the name suggests, this breed looks like a cat with a perm — remember those?

-LaPerm cats are medium-sized, muscular cats known for their curly hair.
-The hair can be short, medium or long; the condition of it varies from tight curls and corkscrews to straight strands in some cats.
+LaPerms are medium-sized, muscular cats known for their curly hair.
+The hair can be short, medium or long.
+The condition of the hair varies from tight curls and corkscrews to straight strands in some cats.

 The LaPerm cat was discovered in a barn owned by Linda and Richard Koehl in Oregon.